 - Wrong address.
 Verify that the address you entered is correct and has the proper format. - Wrong protocol.
 Verify that you selected a protocol suitable for the remote device. - Remote device not working.
 Verify that the remote device is up and running. - Remote device not reachable.
 Verify that the remote device can be reached from the eGauge.
-If the remote device is another eGauge, you can use the Settings HomePlug" screen to verify that the remote device can be reached with good signal strength.
+If the remote device is another eGauge, and both are using HomePlug, you can use the Settings → HomePlug screen to verify that the remote device can be reached with good signal strength.